Yulius Pamungkas

-Yulius Pamungkas (born 16 July 2000) is an Indonesian professional footballer who plays as a full-back for Liga 1 club Persis Solo.
+Yulius Pamungkas (born 16 July 2000) is an Indonesian professional footballer who plays as a full-back.

 Club career

 Persis Solo

 He was signed for Persis Solo to play in Liga 2 in the 2021 season.
 Yulius made his league debut on 31 July 2022 in a match against Persija Jakarta at the Patriot Candrabhaga Stadium, Bekasi.

+Loan to Belitong FC

+In 2021, Yulius signed with Liga 3 club Belitong, on loan from Persis Solo.
+He made 11 league appearances and scored 3 goals for Belitong FC in the 2021 Liga 3 (Indonesia).